Eight common myths about women’s health debunked

 So, to help raise awareness of some of the health issues you may be overlooking, here are eight common myths about women’s health debunked.

 Cardiovascular disease is the leading cause of death for women globally, and in the US, more women will die from heart disease than men.
 (Seriously, somebody’s got some mansplaining to do.)

-Certain groups are more at risk: women (and men) with Type II diabetes hypertension (high blood pressure) and increase the likelihood of developing heart disease.
+According to TestStrips4Money – an online marketplace that gives diabetics the chance to make an extra income by selling diabetic test strips, certain groups are more at risk: women (and men) with Type II diabetes hypertension (high blood pressure) and increase the likelihood of developing heart disease.

 There are many positive steps you can take to decrease your risk of developing heart disease:

 - Don’t smoke (this includes vaping and juuling).

 - Maintain a healthy, well-rounded diet and try to exercise at least 30 minutes daily.

 - Maintain regular appointments with your physician—even if you don’t’ get sick—so that you can track your blood pressure rates and blood glucose levels.

 Myth 2) Your sex life peaks at 35, and gets progressively worse as you age